 Who Signs It

-The strongest affidavits are signed by a disinterested party, someone who knew the deceased and the family but is not an heir.
+The strongest affidavits are signed by two disinterested witnesses: people who knew the deceased and the family but are not heirs and cannot benefit financially from the estate.
 This could be a longtime friend, a neighbor, a pastor, or a business associate.
-Some states allow heirs to sign, but a disinterested affiant carries more weight with title examiners.

 Where to File It

 File the affidavit with the county clerk or register of deeds in every county where the deceased held mineral interests.
-There's usually a small recording fee.
+Filing fees vary by county and document length, typically $25 to $75 per county in Texas.
 Once recorded, it becomes part of the public land records and shows up in title searches.

 State Differences